raw-phil/bs/README.md

 BuggyServer uses two fields to implement timeouts:

 - `ReadTimeout` set the maximum duration in seconds for reading the entire
-request from the underling connection.
-If it is exceeded server responds with 408 code.
+request from the underlying connection.
+If it is exceeded server responds with code 408.
 Zero or negative value means that there will be no timeout.

-- `WriteTimeout` set the maximum duration in seconds that the server has to respond.
+- `WriteTimeout` set the maximum duration in seconds that the server has to respond within.
-If it is exceeded server responds with 500 code.
+If it is exceeded server responds with code 500.
 Zero or negative value means that there will be no timeout.

-### Reqest size limit
+### Request size limit

-BuggyServer use the `maxRequestMiB` field to set the maximum size of request the server will accept in MiB.
+The `maxRequestMiB` field sets the maximum MiB size the server will accept.
-It indicates the amounts of MiB that could be read from the underling connection for each request.
+It indicates how many MiB could be read from the underlying connection for each request.
 Zero or negative value means there will be no maximum request size.

 ### Connection reuse and pipelining

 BuggyServer supports connection reuse, which allows multiple HTTP requests and responses to be sent over a single TCP connection.
 The server sends the `connection: keep-alive` header and the `keep-alive` header with a timeout parameter ( equal to `ReadTimeout` )
-that indicate the time in seconds that the server will allow an idle connection to remain open before it is closed.
+that indicates the maximum time in seconds the server will keep an idle connection open before closing it"

-Additionally, BuggyServer supports pipelined requests, which enable multiple HTTP requests to be sent in a single TCP connection
-without waiting for the corresponding responses.
+Additionally, BuggyServer supports pipelined requests, which enable sending multiple HTTP requests in a single TCP connection without waiting for each response.

 ```bash
 $ echo -ne "GET /foo HTTP/1.1\r\n\r\nGET / HTTP/1.1\r\n\r\n" |  nc 127.0.0.1 8080